shuaichenphysics/shuaichenphysics.github.io/_posts/2023-11-30-supercurrent_sc.md

 D_{s}=\frac{n_{s}}{m}
 $$

 The supercurrent in a superconductor is considered global because it involves the integral over all momentum states.
-In other words, the state represented by |BCS(q)⟩, which consists of Bogoliubov quasiparticles, undergoes a change in its wave function throughout the entire system, indicating a global excitation.
+In other words, the state represented by $$ \vert \mathrm{BCS}(\mathbf q)\rangle$$, which consists of Bogoliubov quasiparticles, undergoes a change in its wave function throughout the entire system, indicating a global excitation.

 In contrast, in a Fermi liquid theory, when an electron is excited from the Fermi surface, it carries charge currents that involve only a single momentum point on the Fermi surface.
 Therefore, we can consider this type of current as local, as it is confined to a specific region or point in the system.